 About Us

-The main goal of this website is to increase braille literacy by demystifying braille without oversimplifying it.
+One goal of this website is to increase braille literacy by demystifying braille without oversimplifying it.

 This site is intended as braille resource for everyone from novice to expert, including print-disabled adults who are looking for a way to start learning about braille.
 The material here has been written by a sighted person; it is hoped that this perspective of a dot-challenged person will give braille-literate blind persons some useful insights into the difficulties that sighted persons encounter in learning braille.

-This page was last updated January 18, 2008.
+This page was last updated June 25, 2018.